It is interesting to note that many of the reasons why businesses join an association correlate with reasons to benchmark...

 At times an independent or unbiased party may be in charge of running benchmarking.
 The party will gather data, from all participating businesses.
 However, the job of the independent party will be to make sure that the interests of all companies are equally represented by carefully handling the information supplied by each business.

 The expert approach is generally one where other business may not be aware that your business is running benchmarks.
-It usually takes place within a database where individual case studies are analyzed.
+It usually takes place within a database where individual case studies are analysed.
 However, the effectiveness and accuracy of the results mainly depend on the size and type of database.
 If there is a best in class business included in the database, it further improves the results.

 The big issue that many businesses have with the expert approach is that for some industries data can be difficult to source.
 Consultants may not have as much data about certain niche businesses as they do about more established industries.
 That’s why to some companies identifying specific benchmarking goals is imperative to drawing successful conclusions from the results.